tansaku/edx-platform/docs/en_us/course_authors/source/building_course/creating_new_course.rst

 #.
 Enter course information as needed and click **Create**.

   .. image:: ../Images/new_course_info.png
-     :width: 800
+     :alt: Image of the course creation page.

   .. note::  Enter new course information carefully.
 This information becomes part of the URL for your course.
 To change the URL after the course is created, you must contact edX through the Help site (http://help.edge.edx.org).
 Additionally, because this information becomes part of your course URL, the total number of characters in the following three fields must be 65 or fewer.

   * For **Course Name**, enter the title of your course.
 For example, the name may be “Sets, Maps and Symmetry Groups".
 Use title capitalization for the course title.

   * For **Organization**, enter the name of your university.
 Do not include whitespace or special characters.

   * For **Course Number**, enter both a subject abbreviation and a number.
 For example, for public health course number 207, enter **PH207**.
 For math course 101x, enter **Math101x**.
 Do not include whitespace or special characters in the course number.

-    *Note: If your course will be open to the world, be sure to include the "x".
+    .. note:: If your course will be open to the world, be sure to include the "x".
 If it is exclusively an on-campus offering, do not include the "x".*

   * For **Course Run**, enter the term your course will run.
 Do not include whitespace or special characters.

     The Course Run date you enter does not affect the default **Course Start Date**.
 See :ref:`Set Important Dates for Your Course` for more information.

 4. Click **Save.**